Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences

-Lastly, we study several theoretical properties for the UCB constructed with multiplier bootstrapping in Section \ref{subsubsec:mb_object}.
+Lastly, we study several theoretical properties for the uniform confidence band constructed with weighted bootstrapping in Section \ref{subsec:UCB}.
 For this purpose, we make the following assumption on the bootstrap weight.
-From here on, for notational simplicity, we suppress the superscript $b$ indicating the bootstrap repetition.
+Hereafter, to simplify notation, we suppress the superscript $b$ indicating the bootstrap repetition.

 \begin{assumption} The random variable $\{V_i^\star\}_{i=1}^n$ is independent of $\{W_i\}_{i=1}^n$ and satisfies $\bE[V_i^\star] = 1$, $\Var[V_i^\star] = 1$, and $\bP(|V_i^\star| > x) \le C_1 \exp(-C_2x)$ for every $x$ and some constants $C_1$ and $C_2$. \end{assumption}